Causal Duration Analysis with Diff-in-Diff: Simulation Study

 And similarly for counterfactual outcomes.
 Thus we can draw factual and counterfactual outcomes using the switching probabilities above.
 In practice we evaluate the integral on the right-hand side numerically.

 The parameter values in our simulations are given in Table 1.
 With these parameters the population shares of individuals in groups $k=1,2$ with an outcome of $1$ under both the factual intervention and the no-intervention counterfactual are displayed in Figure A.1(a) which is identical to Figure 1.1 in the main body of the paper.
 The counterfactual and factual time-average hazards are illustrated in Figure A.1(b).
+We apply the simulations for various choices of the sample size $n$.

 Figure A.1(a) demonstrates that the treatment effect is positive and that the counterfactual shares for the two groups converge over time.
 Given our particular choice of simulation parameters, this convergence occurs primarily in the post-treatment period with trends in the pre-treatment period almost parallel.
 This suggests that a test for pre-treatment parallel trends in mean outcomes is unlikely to reject despite a failure of parallel trends in the post-treatment period.